IFAFMultiLA/ifafmultila.github.io/source/codebook_raw_data.rst

 Codebook for MultiLA web API raw tracking data
 ==============================================

-This data export archive contains three files in CSV format, all of which can be joined via common identifiers that are documented below and highlighted in **bold.**
+The data export archive that can be downloaded from the MultiLA administration interface in the *Data manager > Export* view contains three files in CSV format, all of which can be joined via common identifiers that are documented below and highlighted in **bold.**

 File ``app_sessions.csv``
 -------------------------